-The Article 8 and 9 funds account for 15.4% of the total amount of assets SCOR Investment Partners manages at 31/12/2022.
+The Article 8 and 9 funds account for 14.29% of the total amount of assets SCOR Investment Partners manages at 31/12/2023.

 In addition, 100% of the assets managed internally by the management company apply the normative and sectoral exclusion policy of SCOR Investment Partners.
+The list is likely to be updated for the dedicated funds and mandates.